mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Have a uniform policy for how invalid credentials are
 > handled.

-In some authentication systems, it is possible for a previously-valid credential to become invalid over time.
+In some authentication systems, it is possible for a previously valid credential to become invalid over time.
 For example, in a system based on X.509 certificates, credentials can expire or be revoked.
 The MLS update mechanisms allow a client to replace an old credential with a new one.
 This is best done